Lilla-Kavecsanszki/downwarddog/README.md

 ### F04 Story and Team

 Below F03 the user can see a section that includes 2 parts, where the website offers an introduction to the business namely its Story and its Team.
-On the opposite side of the texts, a stylized image of a stretching pug is displayed as a decorative element, visually capturing the essence and ambiance of the business.
+On the opposite side of the texts, images of a stretching pug are displayed as decorative elements, visually capturing the essence and ambiance of the business.

 ![Introduction](README_docs/images/introduction.png "Introduction")

 ### F05 Contact section

 F05 includes a section through that the user can find the business and/or reach out.
 The title on top makes this purpose very clear, then underneath of that the address is shown.
 On the opposite side, a contact form is provided.
 The user is required to fill in their name, email, and message before they can submit the form using the 'Send Message' button.
 The button is disabled until all required fields are correctly filled out.
 Additionally, the email field validates the input to ensure it includes an '@' sign before submission.

 ![Contact](README_docs/images/contact.png "contact")